smkokse/Fetch_Rewards/README.md

 Download the json library jar(json-20180813.jar) from the provided library folder at the same level as this Readme file on the Github.
 Download the Servlet Api Library(servlet-api.jar) from the provided library folder at the same level as this Readme file on the Github.

-Copy the json library file and Servlet Api Library files to Tomcat lib folder.
+Copy the json library file and Servlet Api Library files to Tomcat lib and bin folder.

 **Project Execution**